Season 2, Episode 15:

 - Sanity Slippage: The end goal of the Mind Rape, to leave Crichton's mind such a smashed mess that he can't withhold the information his interrogator wants.

-- Shout-Out: when Crichton decides between calling the mental clone Clarence or Harvey.
-Also the title, to the Who song.
+- When Crichton decides between calling the mental clone Clarence or Harvey.

-- The song gets a Shout-Out during the episode as well, when Crichton meets Douglas Logan, he quips "Meet the new boss!
+- The title, to The Who song.
+The song gets a Shout Out during the episode as well: when Crichton meets Douglas Logan, he quips, "Meet the new boss!
 Not the same as the old boss!"

 - Wrong Genre Savvy: Crichton thinks that the fake return to Earth is a trick to make him unthinkingly spill secrets.
-It's really just to Mind Rape him into quiescence.
+It's really just to Mind Rape him into compliance.